 There are many ways of selecting a probability sample but the most basic type of probability sample is a simple random sample in which everyone in the population has the same chance of being selected in the sample.
 If you have a list of all the individuals in your population, it’s easy to select a simple random sample.
-There is a data base (i.e., Exercise Data) provided with this exercise.
+There is a data base provided with this exercise.
 In this hypothetical population there are 100 individuals numbered 1 to 100 (i.e., ID).
-Individuals in the population are also listed by sex and whether they favor or oppose same-sex marriage.
-The codebook explains what each symbol means.
+Individuals in the population are also listed by sex (M for male and F for female)and whether they favor (F for favor) or oppose (O for oppose) same-sex marriage.

 To select a simple random sample, all you need to do is to follow these easy steps.

 - Number all the individuals from 1 to n where n is the total number of individuals in the population.
 If your population consists of 100 individuals, then number them from 1 to 100.
 This is done for you in the data file.

 - Select m random numbers where m is the number of individuals in your sample.
 A set of random numbers has no discernable pattern to it.
 There are many random number generators on the internet.
 One of those generators can be found at the Stat Trek website.
 All you have to do is to enter the minimum value (i.e., 1 for the example above), the maximum number (i.e., 100), and the number of random numbers you want (e.g., 10 if you want a sample of 10 individuals).
 Note that it also asks if you want to allow duplicate entries.
 Most of the time you do not, so select “False.”
 Ignore the “Seed” box.
 Click on “Calculate” to generate the random numbers.

 Write down the 10 random numbers that the generator produced and label this sample 1.
 Now calculate the percent of respondents in this sample that favored and opposed same-sex marriage.